Drakken/SMA_star/README.md

 	t		the type of elements in the queue

-	id x		id takes an element and returns its integer id number.
-			You can use Utils.make_counter to create an id generator.

-	beats x y	beats takes two elements and returns true iff the first one belongs higher in the queue than the second on.
+	beats x y	beats takes two elements and returns true if and only if the first one belongs higher in the queue than the second on.

-	getloc x	Getter and setter for an element's integer location in the queue. setloc x n	This is for fixing the queue after the element's f-cost is updated.
+	getloc x	Getter and setter for an element's integer location in the queue. setloc x n	This is for rearranging the queue after the element's f-cost is increased.

   end